 Before embarking on a tool-hoarding spree to cure all your app-performance woes, make sure to have a reality check on what’s possible, advised Melissa Chapman, director of IT for PaaS and configuration management at CVS Health.

-“If you have a bad piece of code or a bad application, and you think a tool is going to fix it, you are so wrong,” she said.
+“If you have a bad piece of code or a bad application, and you think a tool is going to fix it, you are so wrong,” Chapman said.

-Enterprises need to keep their endgame top of mind.
-Why cloud native?
-Do they want to speed up application development and deployment?
-Give their developers more elbow room to innovate on impulse?
-Increase the agility of their DevOps teams?
-Do they know precisely how cloud-native technologies are going to help them achieve these goals?
+Enterprises need to keep their endgame top of mind: Why cloud native?
+Do they want to speed up application development and deployment, give their developers more elbow room to innovate on impulse, or increase the agility of their DevOps teams?
+Do they know precisely how cloud native technologies are going to help them achieve these goals?

-With all the hype around fresh technology, it’s easy to forget that it’s useful only in as far as it improves business outcomes.
-What might work wonders for one business may flop fantastically in another.
-It might not be compatible older technologies, or staffers may lack the skills needed to work with it.
+With all the hype around fresh technology, it’s easy to forget that it’s useful only in as far as it does what a particular user needs it to do.
+What might work wonders for one business may flop fantastically for another.
+It might not be compatible with older technologies, or staffers may lack the skills needed to work with it.